Jim Tucker (journalist)

 James P. Tucker, Jr. (December 31, 1934 – April 26, 2013), also known as Big Jim Tucker, was an American journalist and author of Jim Tucker's Bilderberg Diary who began to focus on the Bilderberg Group in 1975.

 Tucker has been described as a "veteran Bilderberg observer", "the doyen of Bilderberg hunters", as "an oddball Washington journalist", and as a "right-wing conspiracy investigator".
-Tucker died from complications due to a fall, according to his obituary.

 Career

 Journalism

 Tucker was a sports journalist with a newspaper in Washington from 1975 until his death.

 Tucker started writing for the populist newspaper The Spotlight in 1975, and continued as a contributor until its closure in 2001.
 Shortly after the paper's closure, Tucker and many former Spotlight employees founded the similarly toned American Free Press.

 Bilderberg Group

 1990s

-Tucker said he was able to write the "advance story" on the downfall of Margaret Thatcher and, later, about the rise of Bill Clinton when he attended the Bilderberg meeting at Baden-Baden in Germany in 1991.
-He said Thatcher was removed from office because she "didn't like it [the one meeting of the Bilderbergs she attended]" and that as a result they "replaced her" with a trapeze artist from the same party".
+Tucker said he was able to write the "advance story" on the downfall of Margaret Thatcher, as well as the rise of Bill Clinton, after he attended the Bilderberg meeting at Baden-Baden in Germany in 1991.
+He claimed Thatcher was removed from office because she "didn't like it [the Bilderberg group]" and that as a result they "replaced her" with a trapeze artist John Major from the same party".
 According to Tucker's "close paraphrasing" of a conversation some years later, Thatcher told him it was "a tribute to be denounced by them" at a function in Washington.
 Thatcher actually attended at least three Bilderberg meetings.

-Tucker's efforts to infiltrate the 1999 Bilderberg meeting at the Hotel Caesar Park in Sintra, Portugal were chronicled by British reporter Jon Ronson in his book, Them: Adventures with Extremists and broadcast as part of Channel 4's The Secret Rulers of the World series.
-Tucker told Ronson "They exist and they're not playing pinochle in there".
+Tucker's efforts to infiltrate the 1999 Bilderberg meeting at the Hotel Caesar Park in Sintra, Portugal were chronicled by British reporter Jon Ronson in his book Them: Adventures with Extremists.
+The infiltration was also broadcast as part of Channel 4's The Secret Rulers of the World series.
+Tucker told Ronson "[t]hey exist and they're not playing pinochle in there."